SudheerNarra7/Distributed-Database-Design-for-Supermarkets/README.md

-Below is an updated **README.md** file that includes details about functional requirements, non-functional requirements, and architecture.
-You can copy and paste it into your GitHub repository.

----

 # Distributed Database Design for Supermarkets

 A simple, scalable system design for managing checkout operations at supermarkets.
 The design is based on real-world assumptions and a sample dataset from GitHub.